FedeBacelar/banking-ecosystem/docs/implementation/frontends/banking-web.md

 npm.cmd run build
 ```

 The proxy routes `/web` to `http://localhost:8085`.
-The final onboarding and home-banking frontend design is a separate feature built on these contracts.
+The implemented UI is intentionally limited to contract and end-to-end verification; it is not the final product design.